ros2-gbp/ign_ros2_control-release/doc/index.rst

 These plugins must inherit the ``gz_ros2_control::GazeboSimSystemInterface``, which implements a simulated *ros2_control* ``hardware_interface::SystemInterface``.
 SystemInterface provides API-level access to read and command joint properties.

-The respective GazeboSimSystemInterface sub-class is specified in a URDF or SDF model and is loaded when the robot model is loaded.
+The respective GazeboSimSystemInterface sub-class is specified in a URDF model and is loaded when the robot model is loaded.
 For example, the following XML will load the default plugin:

-URDF:

 .. code-block:: xml